handshake-org/hsd-ledger/docs/cli.md

 on-device.
 All transactions are signed on the Ledger Nano S and require on-device confirmation as well.

-The CLI app requires Node.js v8.0.0+ and access to a running, HSD wallet/node, and access to a Ledger Nano S running the latest firmware version.
+The CLI app requires Node.js v8.0.0+, access to HSD wallet and node servers, and access to a Ledger Nano S running the latest firmware version.

 ## Before you begin